EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/60_how-to-check-a-record-kv-table.md

 2. In the `verify` action access the instance of `address_table` by declaring a local variable of `address_table` type.
 3. Call the `exists()` method of the `account_name` index defined in the `kv table` class and pass the account name of the person to be verified.

-Refer to the following possible implementation to implement an action that is verifying whether a particular `person` identified by its `account_name` exists in the `address_table`:
+Refer to the following reference implementation to implement an action that is verifying whether a particular `person` identified by its `account_name` exists in the `address_table`:

 `smartcontract.hpp`